weixian-zhang/Fuzzie/README.md

 ## Fuzzie (work in progress)

 Fuzzie is a Rest API fuzz testing tool available as VSCode extension.
-The ability to fuzz test your freshly written APIs right in the IDE brings about several advantages:
+The ability to fuzz test your freshly made APIs right in the IDE brings about several advantages:

-* Run fuzz tests as easy as running unit tests
+* fuzz tests as easy as running unit tests
-* the ability to fuzz test very early in the SDLC rather than waiting for feedbacks from DevSecOps process
+* the ability to fuzz test very early in the SDLC rather than waiting for feedbacks later in SDLC
-* fuzzing tool or fuzzer became a "personal tool" and developers can fuzz test any one or more API at the time of code completion.
+* fuzzing tool becomes a <i>personal tool</i> and developers can fuzz test any one or more API at any time and convenience

 <img src="https://user-images.githubusercontent.com/43234101/184052538-5770d77e-6872-426a-ac28-cd79161790c6.png" width="600px" height="200" />